-For the second time in a year a woman arrives in the small town of Virgin River trying to escape the past.
+For the second time in a year, a woman arrives in the small town of Virgin River trying to escape her past.

-John “Preacher” Middleton is about to close the bar when a young woman and her three-year-old son come in out of a wet October night.
+John “Preacher” Middleton is about to close the bar when a young woman and her three-year-old son come in out of the wet October night.
 A marine who has seen his share of pain, Preacher knows a crisis when he sees one—the woman is covered in bruises.
-He wants to protect them, and he wants to punish whoever did this to her, but he knows immediately that this inclination to protect is something much more.
+He wants to protect them, and to punish whoever did this, but he knows immediately that this is more than just instinct.
 Paige Lassiter has stirred up emotions in this gentle giant of a man—emotions that he has never allowed himself to feel.

-But when Paige’s ex-husband turns up in Virgin River, Preacher knows his own future hangs in the balance.
-And if there’s one thing in the marines’ motto of Semper Fidelis—always faithful—has taught him, it’s that some things are worth fighting for.
+Then Paige’s ex-husband turns up in Virgin River.
+And if there’s one thing the marines’ motto of Semper Fi—always faithful—has taught Preacher, it’s that some things are worth fighting for.

 A fierce and unseasonably cold September wind blew chilly rain against the windows.
 Preacher wiped down the bar and while it was only seven-thirty, it was already dark.
 No one in Virgin River would be out on a night like this.
 After the dinner hour was past, people tended to stay in on cold, wet nights.
 Those campers and fishermen in the area would be locked down tight against the storm.
 It was bear and deer hunting season, but it was unlikely any hunters would pass en route to or from lodges and blinds at this hour, in such weather.
 Jack, his partner and the owner of the bar and grill, knowing there would be little if any business, had gone for the night.
 Preacher had also sent home their seventeen year old helper, Rick.
 As soon as the fire burned down a little more, Preacher planned to switch off the OPEN sign and lock the door.